-On Wednesday, May 19, the Sonoma County Bicycle Coalition will join thousands of cyclists around the world in a silent ride to remember cyclists who have been killed or injured cycling on public roadways.
-While overall traffic collisions have been declining the last few years and traffic was down during the 2020 shelter in place orders, injuries and fatalities among cyclists and pedestrians are on an upward trend.
+On Wednesday, May 17, the Sonoma County Bicycle Coalition will join thousands of cyclists around the world in the Ride of Silence to remember cyclists who have been killed or injured cycling on public roadways.
+While overall traffic collisions have been declining the last few years and traffic was down during the 2020 shelter in place orders, injuries and fatalities among cyclists and pedestrians remain on an upward trend.

-Nine cyclists were killed on Sonoma County streets and roads from 2018 to 2020:
+Ten cyclists were killed on Sonoma County streets and roads from 2018 through 2021: